Mayuresh-22/Text-Based-Adventure-Game/README.md

 ## How to Play

 The game is played entirely through the command line interface.
 When you start the game, you will be presented with a prompt where you can enter commands to interact with the game.
-(We suggest you to run above game files in any modern IDE's eg Visual Studios, intellij etc)
+(We suggest you to run above game files in any modern IDE's eg Visual Studios, IntelliJ etc.)

 The following commands are available: